agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

+Reasonable attempt.
+But remember that each await is resolved in sequential blocking order.
+In the function above, we will always be scraping 1 page at a time.
+The `await`ed `scrapePage` resolves, then is `push`ed into the results, and then the loop repeats.
+This is fine for a few hundred pages, but could be improved given 5,000+ web pages.
+Can we make it better, faster, and more functional?
+Loading web pages is asynchronous I/O.  We could open many pages at once to improve CPU utilization as we wait for other page requests to resolve:

 ```typescript
 const scrapePages = async (browser: Browser, urls: string[]) => {
   const promises = urls.map(url => scrapePage(browser, url));